SanjayRaju2000/London-House-Price-Prediction/README.md

 ![DTR Feature Importance Plot](./images/Tree%20Feat%20Imp.png)

-Results aligns well with domain expectations and what was uncovered in the exploratory data analysis.
+Results attained from Decision Tree Regressor align well with domain expectations and what was uncovered in the exploratory data analysis.
 With floor area, latitude, longitude, and bathrooms ranked above leasehold tenure and energy rating.
 The prominence of location variables highlights that property size and location are the primary drivers of value.

 **Performance**